Does it ever snow in Mexico?

 Mexiquillo, Durango

-Mexiquillo is a natural park located west of the state of Durango, in the municipality of Pueblo Nuevo, on the Sierra Madre Occidental.
-It is the most visited natural site in the state and one of the most attractive.
+Mexiquillo National Park is located in the west of the state of Durango (in the west of the Sierra Madre).
+Mexiquillo is the most visited natural site in the state and one of the most attractive.

-Every year this forest is filled with frosty trees, abandoned tunnels, and frozen waterfalls.
+Every year this place is filled with frost-covered trees, abandoned tunnels, and frozen waterfalls.

 It is the ideal place to admire the snowy landscapes that nature offers.
 Adventurers and naturalists will revel in climbing and hiking the many trails of Mexiquillo National Park in their winter gear.